pairbit/publish-nuget/README.md

 TAG_FORMAT | `v*` | Format of the git tag, `[*]` gets replaced with actual version NUGET_KEY | | API key to authenticate with NuGet server NUGET_SOURCE | `https://api.nuget.org` | NuGet server uri hosting the packages, defaults to https://api.nuget.org
-INCLUDE_SYMBOLS | `false` | Flag to toggle pushing symbols along with nuget package to the server, disabled by default
+INCLUDE_SYMBOLS | `true` | Flag to toggle pushing symbols along with nuget package to the server, disabled by default

 ## Outputs